Real-Currents/Real-Currents.github.io/content/posts/fcc-data.md

 > A location (see [What is a
 > BSL?](#what-is-a-broadband-serviceable-location-bsl)) can be covered
 > by multiple Internet Services Provides (ISP) with potentially
 > different services and technologies.
-Hence, it can represented in the
+Hence, it can be represented in
-> data can by many “rows”.
+> the data by many “rows”.

 <div class="aside">